TheSystemGuy1337/ffmpeg-MMS/README.md

 These settings are based on the historical 3GPP/GSMA MMS interoperability profile rather than attempting to reproduce one particular handset's encoder output.

-## Filename handling

-The old script appended .3gp to the complete input filename, producing names such as:

-`video.mp4.3gp`

-The current version strips the input extension before creating the output name:

-`video.mp4` -> `video.3gp`

-If the input is already a .3gp file, the output is written as `video-MMS.3gp` to avoid overwriting the source.

 ## Requirements

 - Windows
-- FFmpeg available through the PATH environment variable
+- FFmpeg available through the PATH environment variable (optional, but recommended for convenience purposes)
 - An input video file supported by FFmpeg

 ## Usage